ZachSierp/ANJI-visualization/README.md

 # ANJI Visualization

 ## What is ANJI-visualization?
 ANJI-visualization is a plotting tool for ANJI Neural Networks and is built around the specific format of ANJI output directories and XML data files.
-It was created by Zach Sierp to assist in the performance evaluation of Neural Networks evolved using ANJI.
+It was created to assist in the performance evaluation of Neural Networks evolved using ANJI.

 ## Using ANJI-Visualization
 The visualization tool can be used directly from the command line.
 The program requires **at least two** inputs: